trigger-corp/Forge-Documentation/source/tutorials/facenote/tutorial-1.rst

     "/fb-note-demo.js"
   ]

-Now, rebuild your extension with ``forge build`` and reload it in Chrome.
+Now, :ref:`rebuild your extension and reload it in Chrome <chrome-getting-started-build>`.
 When you go to a Facebook page, you should see your own alert popup.

 Reference extension
 -------------------